 - 1164.
 The report implies that, at least in the main, the JSCI was satisfied that the above alleged abuses had occurred.
-986 - 1165.
-The report recommended inter alia that the HLRP report be implemented without delays and that the committee be briefed on a quarterly basis on progress made; that those implicated in financial irregularities be reported to law enforcement agencies and that consequence management be effected; that security be provided for those involved in Project Veza investigations and that those implicated in any wrong doing be reported to law enforcement agencies, with the Project Veza team to report to the JSCI quarterly. - 1166.
+986 - and that the committee be briefed on a quarterly basis on progress made; that those implicated in financial irregularities be reported to law enforcement agencies and that consequence management be effected; that security be provided for those involved in Project Veza investigations and that those implicated in any wrong doing be reported to law enforcement agencies, with the Project Veza team to report to the JSCI quarterly. - 1166.
 The committee cannot in the Commission's view be criticised for reporting the above concerns.
 What is concern, however, is how late in the day these concerns were reported by the committee to Parliament; and, in particular, how little progress seems to have been made in resolving deep rooted, serious and long-standing abuses.

-&lt;sup>986 See in particular (but not exclusively) para 8.
+986 See in particular (but not exclusively) para 8.
 Much of the balance of the report implies acceptance that the reported abuses did in fact occur.